mistio/mist.tests/README.md

 ### Installation

-No installation is required. mist.tests should already be in your core's tests/ directory.
+No installation is required. mist.tests should already under mist.core/src/mist.io/tests/ directory.
 If it is not, run git submodule init && git submodule update

 ### Setting up the environment

 In order to fetch all the requirements needed for the tests, you need to run

-bin/pip install -e tests
+pip install -e src/mist.io/tests

 ### Running the tests